axoflow/axosyslog-core-docs/content/docs/chapter-sources/source-system/_index.md

 {{% /alert %}}

-Starting with version {{% conditional-text include-if="ose" %}}3.6{{% /conditional-text %}}, {{% param "product.abbrev" %}} parses messages complying with the [Splunk Common Information Model (CIM)](http://docs.splunk.com/Documentation/CIM/latest/User/Overview) and marked with `@cim` as JSON messages (for example, the ulogd from the netfilter project can emit such messages).
+Starting with version 3.6, {{% param "product.abbrev" %}} parses messages complying with the [Splunk Common Information Model (CIM)](http://docs.splunk.com/Documentation/CIM/latest/User/Overview) and marked with `@cim` as JSON messages (for example, the ulogd from the netfilter project can emit such messages).
 That way, you can forward such messages without losing any information to CIM-aware applications (for example, Splunk).

 <table>
 <caption>Sources automatically added by {{% param "product.name" %}}</caption>